 - Eco-Friendly: LSVs are typically electric, contributing to reduced greenhouse gas emissions and lower fuel consumption.

-- Cost-Effective: They are more affordable to purchase and operate compared to traditional vehicles, making them an economical choice for short-distance travel.
+- Cost-Effective: They are more affordable to purchase and operate than traditional vehicles, making them an economical choice for short-distance travel.

 - Reduced Traffic Congestion: LSVs help alleviate traffic congestion in urban areas by providing an efficient mode of transportation for short trips.